TendTo/dlinear/docs/Pydlinear.md

 ## Usage

-If the package has been installed, either locally or from PyPI, it can be invoked with the same command as the binary.
+If the package has been installed, either locally or from PyPI, it can be invoked with the same options as the binary.

 ```bash
 pydlinear --help